paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-017-negotiation-and-implementation-of-trade-agreements.md

 Any actions or determinations taken or made by an officer or agency under the Omnibus Trade Act or this Order shall be subject to the Executive oversight and direction of the President, and such actions or determinations shall be undertaken after appropriate inter-agency consultation as established by the President.

 Sec.
 5–102.
 Regulatory Review.
 Notwithstanding the provisions of section 1(a)(2) of Executive Order No. 12291 of February 17, 1981 [formerly [5 U.S.C.
-601](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section601&num=0&edition=prelim) note], the Director of the Office of Management and Budget shall, with regard to regulations, rules, or agency statements of general applicability and future effect designed to implement, interpret, or prescribe law or policy or describing the procedure or practice requirements of an agency relative to the administration of the Export Administration Act [50 U.S.C.
-App.
-2401 et seq.], determine whether such regulations, rules, or agency statements are exempted from review under that Order, pursuant to the provisions of section 8(b) thereof [50 U.S.C.
-App.
-2407(b)].
+601](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section601&num=0&edition=prelim) note], the Director of the Office of Management and Budget shall, with regard to regulations, rules, or agency statements of general applicability and future effect designed to implement, interpret, or prescribe law or policy or describing the procedure or practice requirements of an agency relative to the administration of the Export Administration Act [[50 U.S.C.
+4601](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4601&num=0&edition=prelim) et seq.], determine whether such regulations, rules, or agency statements are exempted from review under that Order, pursuant to the provisions of section 8(b) thereof [[50 U.S.C.
+4607(b)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4607/b&num=0&edition=prelim)].

 Sec.
 5–201.
 Offsets.
 The negotiating functions under section 825(c) of the Defense Authorization Act [[10 U.S.C.
 2532](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2532&num=0&edition=prelim) note], as may be ordered by the President, are hereby jointly delegated to the Secretary of Defense and the United States Trade Representative.
 These functions shall be coordinated with the Secretary of State and conducted in consultation with the Secretaries of Commerce, Labor and the Treasury.